-A few blocks away and up a hill you will find this very well constructed Little Free Library on Gwynne Ave.
+A few blocks up a hill you will find this very well constructed Little Free Library on Gwynne Ave.

 A bit further west in Hintonburg you will find a box near the corner of Oxford & Pinehurst.
 This one has quite a history.
 In the Fall of 2016 someone complained about it’s original sprawling bungalow styling to city by-law and the owners were told to take it down by September 16th.
 Fortunately there was a last minute stay of execution and it got a reprieve.
-They then replaced it with a more compact design, which has since been replaced with the one that is there now.
+It was then replaced it with a more compact design, and has since gradually grown and evolved into the multi-unit that is there now.

-Across the transitway there’s this fine tall box on Northwestern Avenue.
+Across the transitway sit’s this fine tall box on Northwestern Avenue.

 A few blocks south brings us to this little library at 436 Mayfair.

-Our route goes another couple of blocks east great Little Library box on Kenora St. that has started to lean a bit over time.
+Our route goes another couple of blocks east to visit this great Little Library on Kenora St. that has started to lean a bit over time.

-A few blocks south you will find this great colourful box Hamilton Avenue South.
+A few blocks south on Hamilton Ave S you will find this fine box.